 Paragraph 4: Conclusion.
 In this paragraph, you sum up all you have already discussed.
 It's okay to be a little repetitive here so you can end your essay with a bang.
 The College Board readers know you are facing a time crunch.
 All you have to do here is restate your thesis in new words and finish it off with some snappy, intelligent statement that ties everything together with a pretty bow...figuratively speaking.

 Transitional elements are essential to any successful essay.
 Students often fall into the "also" trap.
-They begin every new paragraph with, "Also, there is blah blah blah," never varying their structure from one paragraph to the next and thereby lulling their graders into a state of semi-consciousness as if watching C-SPAN at 4am.
-This is not an optimal situation for you're essay grade.
+They begin every new paragraph with, "Also, there is blah blah blah," never varying their structure from one paragraph to the next and thereby lulling their graders into a state of semi-consciousness as if watching C-SPAN at 4 a.m.
+This is not an optimal situation for your essay grade.
 Similarly, we have the "first, second, third, last" trap.
 This is also a clichéd way to begin your paragraphs.
 The best way to start each paragraph is with a different construction.
-Your paragraphs will either agree or disagree with each other.
-It's easy to think that these are the only options, but we've compiled some much snazzier ones for you to choose from because we're so considerate like that.
+We've compiled some snazzy options for you to choose from because we're so considerate like that.

 Typical Transitional Phrases of Agreement:

 Sometimes, you will have to compare two different ideas that contradict one another.
 In this case, you need to use transition words of disagreement.